qchenevier/MBA_memoire/doc/digitalization_organizations.md

 - investing in **modern software development** capabilities
 - building **advanced analytics** capabilities

-Now, GE's revenue from its jet engines is tied not t a simple sales transaction but to performance improvements: less downtime and more miles flown.
+Now, GE's revenue from its jet engines is tied not to a simple sales transaction but to performance improvements: less downtime and more miles flown.

 Many software companies (and not only) have started to transform their business model: